 Long-term goals always are a good driver, regardless of whether we have a crisis or not.
-It actually helped me a lot with going through this hard time that in the beginnings of this year, I finally accepted some of my shortcomings and created some vision of the lifestyle I would like to live in the future.
-I feel that before I got this concept, I was floating while now, I have a much more clear picture where I want to get, and this picture keeps me going.
+It actually helped me a lot with going through this hard time that at the beginning of this year, I finally accepted some of my shortcomings and created some vision of the lifestyle I would like to live in the future.
+I feel that before I got this concept, I was floating while now, I have a much clear picture of where I want to get, and this picture keeps me going.

 So, in my case, the vision is this.
-I adore working and interacting with people; meeting new people and teaching 1-1 my favorite parts of what I do.
+I adore working and interacting with people; meeting new people and teaching 1-1 are my favourite parts of what I do.
 But at the same time, I also need my personal space — where I can rest, recharge, think, and create new content.
-Being glued to internet 24/7 is just not healthy for me.
+Being glued to the internet 24/7 is just not healthy for me.

-For the aforementioned reasons, my dream lifestyle would be life in which I can spend first half on the month on traveling, giving workshops, attending events, helping other people build their projects, visiting friends, and meeting new, interesting people, while the other half of the month I can spend back home, in a house somewhere in the woods or in the distant suburbs.
+For the aforementioned reasons, my dream lifestyle would be a life in which I can spend the first half of the month travelling, giving workshops, attending events, helping other people build their projects, visiting friends, and meeting new, interesting people, while the other half of the month I can spend back home, in a house somewhere in the woods or in the distant suburbs.

 * * *